OCA/stock-logistics-availability/stock_available/README.rst

 Configuration
 =============

 By default, this module computes the stock available to promise as the virtual stock.
-To take advantage of the additional features, you must define on which information you want to base the computation, by checking one or more boxes in the settings:
-`Inventory` > `Configuration` > `Settings` > `Stock available to promise`.
+To take advantage of the additional features, you must define on which information you want to base the computation, by checking one or more boxes in the settings: Inventory > Configuration > Settings > Stock available to promise.
 In case of "Include the production potential", it is also possible to configure which field of product to use to compute the production potential.

 Usage
 =====

-This module adds a field named `Available for sale` on the Product form.
+This module adds a field named Available for sale on the Product form.
 Various additional fields may be added, depending on which information you chose to base the computation on.

 Bug Tracker
 ===========